-San Francisco Symphony's specials include evenings starring composer Burt Bacharach (Dec.
-10-11); Peter and the Wolf with Rita Moreno narrating (Dec.
-14); Handel's Messiah (Dec.
-18-20); a screening of A Charlie Brown Christmas accompanied by the symphony, the SFS Chorus, dancers and narrators, plus pre-concert activities (Dec.
-19-24); and New Year’s Eve featuring Seth MacFarlane.
+San Francisco Symphony's specials include a performance of A Charlie Brown Christmas accompanied by the symphony, the SFS Chorus, dancers and narrators, plus pre-concert activities and a New Year’s Eve celebration featuring Seth MacFarlane.

-At Davies Symphony Hall, Grove St. at Van Ness Ave., San Francisco 94102.
-Tickets $15 and up; some concerts half-price for ages 17 and under.
+Location: Davies Symphony Hall, Grove St. at Van Ness Ave., San Francisco 94102

 Holiday music is heightened in Grace Cathedral's grand setting.
 The concert series features the cathedral's Choir of Men and Boys (which turned 100 years old in 2013); a carol sing-along ideal for children, with "toys" that have come alive; and Grace's giant organ and a brass ensemble.